 Required clinical documentation for first year students.
-Students must submit all documentation by June 1 for Track 2 LPN Transition students and by Aug 15 for all other tracks.
-Students submit documents through the student's CastleBranch account.
+Students must submit all documentation to their Castlebranch account by Aug 1 for students beginning in the fall and by Jan 2 for students beginning in the spring.
 The clinical agencies have established the following list of requirements.

-- o Required student forms. - o Annual Student Statement of Health Form - Student Information, Physical and Immunization forms.
-A medical practitioner, MD, PA, or NP must complete the nursing program physical examination form. - Immunizations include Tetanus, Mumps-Measles-Rubella (MMR), Varicella, Hepatitis B. At this time Covid-19 vaccination is voluntary but recommended. - o Proof of negative two-step TB Skin Test (TST) or proof of negative approved TB screening blood test or if a person has a previously documented positive TB screening test or a documented diagnosis of TB or latent TB infection (LTBI) in the past, perform an annual risk assessment/symptom check with your healthcare provider.
-Clinical agencies require a chest x-ray if symptoms develop. - Documentation of ability to perform physical demands required in direct patient care activities. - o Instructors will complete N-95 Fit testing. - Purchase a background check, drug screen and medical document package.

-- o Clearance of criminal background check and drug testing - O For students in Track 1, 3 & 4 cohorts copy of course completion card for Cardiopulmonary Resuscitation (CPR)- American Heart Association, Basic Life Support (BLS) for Healthcare Providers completed during the summer (May 15 August 15) prior to admission to NSG courses and maintained throughout the program.
-For students in Track 2 cohorts, they must by June 1 provide copy of course completion card for Cardiopulmonary Resuscitation (CPR)-American Heart Association, Basic Life Support (BLS) for Health Care Providers that will not expire prior to May 15 of the year following acceptance to the nursing program. - o Additional annual immunization requirements: Most healthcare agencies require flu immunizations.
-Students should obtain flu shot only when instructed to. - o Personal health insurance - Other mandatory clinical facility requirements include professional responsibilities and patient confidentiality disclaimers.
+- o Required student forms. - o Annual Student Statement of Health Form

+- Student Information, Physical and Immunization forms.
+A medical practitioner, MD, PA, or NP must complete the nursing program physical examination form. - Immunizations include Tetanus, Mumps-Measles-Rubella (MMR), Varicella, Hepatitis B. At this time Covid-19 vaccination is voluntary but recommended. - o Proof of negative two-step TB Skin Test (TST) or proof of negative approved TB screening blood test or if a person has previously documented positive TB screening test or a documented diagnosis of TB or latent TB infection (LTBI) in the past, perform an annual risk assessment/symptom check with your healthcare provider.
+Clinical agencies require a chest x-ray if symptoms develop. - Documentation of ability to perform physical demands required in direct patient care activities. - Healthcare Provider must complete medical clearance for N-95 Fit testing (Program Coordinator will complete N-95 Fit testing if needed). - o Purchase a background check, drug screen and medical document package. - Clearance of criminal background check and drug testing (see section regarding drug testing for more details). - Students must provide current copy of course completion card for American Heart Association CPR BLS for Healthcare Provider or American Red Cross Professional CPR - Additional annual immunization requirements: Most healthcare agencies require flu immunizations.
+Students should obtain flu shots only when instructed to. - o Personal health insurance - Other mandatory clinical facility requirements include professional responsibilities and patient confidentiality disclaimers.

-Required clinical documentation for second- and third-year students.
-All documentation must be submitted through CastleBranch by August 15 for all 2nd and 3rd year students.
+Required clinical documentation for semesters after the first semester of nursing classes: All documentation must be submitted through CastleBranch by Jan 2 for spring and August 1 for fall semesters.
 Failure to comply can result in dismissal from the program.

+- o Drug Test Purchase Castlebranch Package Name: IP80dt for \$45.00 if requested.

-- o Student Statement of Health - o Student Statement of Criminal Background - Tuberculosis (TB) Symptom Screening Questionnaire and provide certificate of completion of TB 101 for Health Care Workers found at https://www.cdc.gov/tb/webcourses/TB101/intro.html - o CPR, (American Heart Association, Basic Life Support for Health Care Providers current for the duration of the program). - o Proof of flu vaccination each year submitting the record of immunization based on clinical agencies requirements.
-Students should obtain flu shot only when instructed to.
+- o Student Statement of Health

+- o Student Statement of Criminal Background

+- Tuberculosis (TB) Symptom Screening Questionnaire and complete TB assignment in CoursePoint.
+Upload results of assigned TB PrepU to Castlebranch.
+Must obtain mastery level 8 or higher. - CPR, (American Heart Association, Basic Life Support for Health Care Providers OR American Red Cross Professional CPR) current for the duration of the program. - Proof of flu vaccination each year submitting the record of immunization based on clinical agencies requirements.
+Students should obtain flu shots only when instructed to.

 Required clinical documentation for readmitted students.
 Students who have NOT maintained continuous enrollment in a clinical course will be required to re-submit clinical documentation.
-Students readmitted into the fall semester must submit clinical documentation by August 15.
+Students readmitted into the fall semester must submit clinical documentation by August 1.
 Students readmitted into the spring semester must submit paperwork by January 2.
 Students who have not been continually enrolled in the nursing program must complete the same documentation as a new first-year student.
 A recheck of criminal background/drug screen can be purchased at a lower rate.